 Eureka, A Prose Poem

-The last of his books published during Poes lifetime, Eureka, A Prose Poem is a strange book indeed, particularly within the context of Poes desire that the work be judged only as a poem.
-Part scientific tract, part crazed speculation, Eureka is one of the most unusualand fascinatingworks ever written.
-Revealed within this text is the heart of Poes aesthetic and literary concerns.
+The last of Edgar Allan Poe’s books to be published during his lifetime, Eureka, A Prose Poem is a strange book indeed, particularly within the context of his desire for the work to be judged only as a poem.
+Part scientific tract, part crazed speculation, Eureka is one of the most unusual—and fascinating—works ever written.
+Revealed within this text is the heart of Poe’s aesthetic and literary concerns.

-...I propose to show that this Oneness is a principle abundantly sufficient to account for the constitution, the existing phenomena and the plainly inevitable annihilation of at least the material universe, writes Poe, hinting at a concept that has a great deal in common with the Big Bang Theory of the creation of the universe.
-Poe explores this major concept while commenting on the stars, planets, gravity, soul, body, and God in this remarkable phantasia on scientific thinking.
+…I propose to show that this Oneness is a principle abundantly sufficient to account for the constitution, the existing phænomena and the plainly inevitable annihilation of at least the material Universe.

-Unavailable in a single volume edition throughout much of this century, this edition reveals Poe as a brilliant American intellect, attempting to grapple with the most complex of ideas.
+Rarely available in a single volume edition, Eureka presents Poe as a brilliant American intellect, attempting to grapple with the most complex ideas.